Middle East latest: US envoy holds talks in Lebanon on Israel-Hezbollah cease-fire proposal

-U.S. envoy Amos Hochstein held talks with Lebanese officials in Beirut on Tuesday about a possible cease-fire in the Israel-Hezbollah war.
+U.S. envoy Amos Hochstein held what he called “very constructive talks” with Lebanese officials in Beirut on Tuesday about a possible cease-fire in the Israel-Hezbollah war.

-Hochstein, a senior advisor to U.S. President Joe Biden, arrived in Beirut a day after the Lebanese militant group Hezbollah reportedly gave a positive response to a U.S. draft proposal to end the 13-month war, which Hezbollah launched to support Hamas in Gaza.
+"Today, we have continued to significantly narrow the gaps,” Hochstein said, a day after Hezbollah reportedly gave a positive response to a U.S. draft proposal to end the 13-month war, which the Lebanese group launched to support Hamas in Gaza.

 On the Israeli side, 87 soldiers and 50 civilians, including some foreign farmworkers, have been killed by attacks involving rockets, drones and missiles.